 As mentioned above, a person with insulin resistance may not see any severe symptoms for a long time.
-He/she may get the symptoms when insulin resistance develops into diabetes.
+He/she may get the symptoms when it develops into diabetes.
 The majority of people with pre-diabetes are unaware that they have this condition.
 Insulin resistant often leads to the following visible conditions:

 - Acanthosis nigricans: It is a common skin condition that people with insulin resistance develop.
 The dark patches form on the armpit, groin, and back of the neck.

 - Polycystic ovary syndrome (PCOS): If you have PCOS, you may have an irregular menstrual cycle, painful periods, and infertility.
 People suffering from PCOS when develops insulin resistance their existing symptoms get worse.